iarkhanhelsky/pechkin/Readme.md

 ### Message values substitution

-As well as you can inject variable parameters into template data through `variables` field in message configuration you also can substitute some values in message config.
+As well as you can inject variable parametedatars into template data through `variables` field in message configuration you also can substitute some values in message config.
 This is honestly very dirty way to set `slack_attachments` (see below) values, without any external scripting.